Understanding Counting Mechanisms in Large Language and Vision-Language Models: Introduction

 \section{Introduction}

 Counting is a fundamental operation that supports reasoning, perception, and symbolic understanding~\cite{feigenson2004core,dehaene2011numbersense}.
 For language and vision-language models, the ability to count underlies a wide range of tasks, from object enumeration and quantitative description to basic arithmetic reasoning \cite{paiss2023clipcount, campbell2024binding}.
-Research has shown that LLMs often struggle with simple counting tasks, exhibiting failures related to repetition tracking and token boundaries \cite{fu2024letters, zhang2024tokenization}.
-Additionally, minor prompt variations can significantly alter counting performance, underscoring the complexity of their internal mechanisms \cite{canwecount2024}.
-Prior work has mainly assessed counting through behavioral accuracy or prompt-based evaluations, showing that models often fail even on simple repetition tasks and object-counting benchmarks in images \cite{paiss2023clipcount, rahmanzadehgervi2024blind}.
-However, these studies rarely examine the internal computations that give rise to counting behavior.
-At the same time, recent advances in mechanistic interpretability have provided tools for tracing and intervening in model activations, making it possible to study where and how numerical information is represented \cite{vig2020cma, stolfo2023cma, ghandeharioun2024patchscopes}.
+Research has shown that LLMs often struggle with simple counting tasks, exhibiting failures related to repetition tracking, token boundaries, and prompt variations \cite{fu2024letters, zhang2024tokenization, canwecount2024}.
+Prior work has mainly assessed counting through behavioral accuracy or prompt-based evaluations \cite{paiss2023clipcount, rahmanzadehgervi2024blind, campbell2024binding, canwecount2024, zhang2024tokenization}.
+Despite this progress, there is still limited work that directly investigates the internal mechanisms underlying counting in large language models (LLMs) and large vision-language models (LVLMs).

-Despite this progress, there is surprisingly little work that directly examines how large language models (LLMs) and large vision-language models (LVLMs) internally perform counting, beyond a few recent studies on arithmetic circuits and visual counting \cite{stolfo2023cma, paiss2023clipcount, rahmanzadehgervi2024blind, campbell2024binding}.
+At the same time, recent advances in mechanistic interpretability have provided tools to study where and how task-dependent information is represented \cite{vig2020cma, stolfo2023cma, ghandeharioun2024patchscopes}.
 In this work, we seek to uncover the mechanisms by which these models represent, update, and output numerical information during counting tasks.
 Rather than focusing on behavioral accuracy alone, our goal is to identify the specific internal components that mediate counting and to establish how numerical representations emerge across layers and modalities.
-By combining causal and observational analyses, we provide a systematic characterization of the counting process, tracing how latent numerical signals are encoded, transferred, and decoded within the model.
+By combining causal and observational analyses, we provide a systematic characterization of counting, tracing how latent numerical signals are encoded, transferred, and decoded within the model.